-Select Browser under Investigate to open the browser summary.
+Select Browser under Investigate then click Browser Performance or select Performance under Investigate and switch to the Browser tab by clicking the server/browser toggle button in the top right to open the browser performance summary.
 This provides a visual summary of various telemetries of your application from the perspective of the browser.

-Click the highest duration to inspect details of these requests.
-Then click the individual request to view details of the client requesting the page including the type of browser and its location.
+Select on one of the operation names then click the blue samples button in the bottom right and select an operation.
+This will bring up the end-to-end transaction details and on the right side you can view the Page View Properties.
+This allows you to view details of the client requesting the page including the type of browser and its location.
 This information can assist you in determining whether there are performance issues related to particular types of clients.

-Like the data collected for server performance, Application Insights makes all client data available for deep analysis using Analytics.
+Like the data collected for server performance, Application Insights makes all client data available for deep analysis using Logs.

-Return to the browser summary and click the Analytics icon.
+Return to the browser summary and click View in Logs (Analytics)

-Smart Diagnostics is a feature of Application Insights Analytics that identifies unique patterns in the data.
+Smart Diagnostics is a feature of Logs identifies unique patterns in the data.
 When you click the Smart Diagnostics dot in the line chart, the same query is run without the records that caused the anomaly.
 Details of those records are shown in the comment section of the query so you can identify the properties of those page views that are causing the excessive duration.

 Now that you've learned how to identify run-time exceptions, advance to the next tutorial to learn how to create alerts in response to failures.